Three Days and Three Nights

 CLUE NUMBER 8: (Trial at Sunrise)

-Although Yahshua is found guilty of blasphemy during the night trial, only after sunrise could a 'legal' day time trial take place in order for the Sanhedrin to pass the death sentence.
+Although Yahshua is found guilty of blasphemy during the night trial, only after sunrise could a so called 'legal' trial take place in order for the Sanhedrin to pass the death sentence.
 “Very early in the morning ……the Sanhedrin reaches a decision.
-They bound Jesus led him away and handed him over to Pilate”.
+They bound Jesus led him away and handed him over to Pilate.”
 (Mark 15:1 also Matt 27:1 & Luke 22:63)

 CLUE NUMBER 9: (Trial before Pilate)

 The trial before Pilate consists of “many false accusations.”
 (Luke 23:2 & 13)

 However, Pilate knows that it is out of “envy” (Matt 27:18) Yahshua has been handed over to him and he says “I find no basis for a charge against him.”
 (John 18:38 & Luke 23:4)

 Pilate then sends Yahshua/Jesus to Herod.
 (Luke 23:6 & 7)

 CLUE NUMBER 10: (Trial before Herod)